martapienkosz/interactivemedia/November 17/README.md

-## Analog input
+## Sound
-### Fading
+### Musical Instrument

 ### 1. Idea
-For this project I decided to use one analog sensor (potentiometer), two digital sensors (buttons) as well as two LEDs.
-I wanted buttons to work as a switches that turn LEDs on and off (player doesn't have to hold the button for LED to stay on).
-Adjusting the potentiometer additionally changes the frequency at which the LED goes out.
+For this project I decided to use one analog sensor (photoresistor), three digital sensors (toggle switches) as well as a buzzer.
+When the user presses the button once, a sound is played.
+Pressing the button again turns the sound off.
+Pressing two buttons allows the user to merge tones.
+Each switch corresponds to a different tone (green to A, yellow to C and blue to G).
+The intensity of the light generates how high or how low the sound will be, i.e. at high intensity the tones will be A6, C6 and G6, with medium it will be A4, C4 and G4, and with minimum intensity A2, C2 and G2.

 [This](https://drive.google.com/file/d/1ulfjGoZxMpCM56Oqk8ds434B8zzkwXdN/view?usp=sharing) is a little preview.
-When I adjust the potentiometer lights blink faster or slower.

 ### 3. Breadbord, coneccting wires, leds and buttons.
 Here is the Schematic: